samuelstroschein/Washer-Dryer-Interface/README.md

 ### What you need:

 1. 2x ESP8266
-2. (based on number of appliances)x Photo-resistors
+2. (based on number of appliances)x Photo-resistors and if you have a complicated appliance a motion sensor.
 3. 1x LED Strip
 4. 3D printer
 5. 2x Glass panes optimised for LED's